Sauleras/Sauleras/README.md

 # 💫 About Me:
 👨‍💻 Hi!
-My name is Saulo, I'm from Brazil and I'm a Software Developer<br>📬 Shoot me an E-mail or add me on LinkedIn XD
+My name is Saulo, I'm from Brazil and I'm a Software Developer

 ## 🦾 My Portfolio